-Command option Option values Used with

-PATHDEFAULT N/A REBIND PACKAGE 138

-• REBIND PLAN
+Command option Option values Used with PATHDEFAULT N/A • REBIND PACKAGE "1" on page 138 • REBIND PLAN

 1. The PATHDEFAULT bind option is not valid for REBIND of packages for native SQL procedures or advanced triggers.

 PKLIST and NOPKLIST bind options